BorisKozo/extensibility.js/README.md

 The same path may appear more than once in a single manifest, the manifest reader will join all the addins for a certain path.
 The only limitation is that the ids within a given path are unique.

+When a property is specified on the _path_ level, it will propagate to all the addins within this definition of path.
+This is useful if you want to define the same _type_ for all the addins within some path.

 #### subdivision.readManifest(manifest)
 Adds all the addins within the given _manifest_ into the registry.